 How to get around Southwest Colorado

-Since this is a road trip itinerary, you’ll definitely need to rent a car or drive your own to fully enjoy all of the sights on this guide, as public transportation isn’t really an option between all of the towns, without hiring a tour guide.
+Since this is a road trip, you’ll need to rent a car or drive your own to fully enjoy all of the sights on this guide.
+Public transportation isn’t really an option between all of the towns, without hiring a tour guide.

 But when it comes to how to get around, you do have a couple options, plus something to keep in mind!